steilerDev/delta-skin-generator/README.md

 # Delta Skin Generator

-This tool defines a component based framework for creating emulator Skins in the `.deltaskins` format (supported by [Delta](https://github.com/rileytestut/Delta) and [Ignited](https://github.com/LitRitt/Ignited)).
+This tool defines a component based framework for creating emulator Skins in the `.deltaskin` format (supported by [Delta](https://github.com/rileytestut/Delta) and [Ignited](https://github.com/LitRitt/Ignited)).
 These skins can be designed in a standard vector editor and by providing annotations to the source can be transformed into skins.

 > [!CAUTION]
 > Development is still ongoing - this tool is not working yet!